 No specific antidotes for paroxetine are known.
 Treatment should consist of those general measures employed in the management of overdosage with any drugs effective in the treatment of MDD.

 Ensure an adequate airway, oxygenation, and ventilation.
 Monitor cardiac rhythm and vital signs.
 General supportive and symptomatic measures are also recommended.
 Induction of emesis is not recommended.
-Due to the large volume of distribution of this drug, forced diuresis, dialysis, hemoperfusion, and exchange transfusion are unlikely to be of benefit.

 A specific caution involves patients who are taking or have recently taken paroxetine who might ingest excessive quantities of a tricyclic antidepressant.
 In such a case, accumulation of the parent tricyclic and/or an active metabolite may increase the possibility of clinically significant sequelae and extend the time needed for close medical observation (see Drugs Metabolized by Cytochrome CYP2D6 under PRECAUTIONS).